 There are very few situations you should rotate a stable and neutral running shoe together.
 Make sure that the running shoes you’ve chosen are correct for your particular gait and feet.
 Every shoe is good for someone, but there is no “best shoe.”
 I cannot stress how important it is to go to your local Running Store and get your feet analyzed.

-Alternating Running Shoes Increases Durability:
+Alternating Running Shoes Increases Durability of the Running Shoe:

-Plus use an old running shoe model for cross training allows your current training shoes to last longer.
+Plus use an old running shoe model for cross-training allows your current training shoes to last longer.

 By alternating running shoes and having different types of shoes for different workouts, you’ll get the most out of each pair.